 The large left pane shows a short list of programs on your computer.
 Your computer manufacturer can customize this list, so its exact appearance will vary.
 Clicking All Programs displays a complete list of programs (more on this later).

-At the bottom of the left pane is the search box, which allows you to look for programs and files on your computer by typing in search terms.
+In the lower left corner is the search box, which allows you to look for programs and files on your computer by typing in search terms.

 The right pane provides access to commonly used folders, files, settings, and features.
 It's also where you go to log off from Windows or turn off your computer.